AWS App Runner vs Elastic Beanstalk: Differences Compared

 I love using App Runner and am starting to recommend the service to customers more and more often.

-App Runner solves this problem.
+App Runner seeks to solve this problem.

 It is an excellent service for software teams that don’t have dedicated site reliability engineers that can manage their cloud infrastructure.
 It best compares to the Heroku & Netlify platform services.
-You just get to write your code and push it to Github.
+You get to write your code and push it to Github.
 The platform handles the rest for you.

 It’s a done-for-you service.

-Related Articles on App Runner
+Our Latest Articles on AWS App Runner

 How Much Does App Runner Cost